Simplicial complexes from finite projective planes and colored configurations: Introduction

 Our construction is closely related to a construction of linear codes from Sidon sets (see~\cite{kovacevic2019sidon}).
 In our construction, we assign labels to a $k$-dimensional lattice and then take a quotient according to that labeling.
 The labeling of the lattice can be viewed as a linear code in the lattice $A_{k} = \{\vec{x} \in \mathbb{Z}^{k + 1} : \sum_{i}x_{i} = 0\}$.
 This observation leads to the following correspondences: \begin{restatable*}{theorem}{correspondence} We have one-to-one correspondences (up to isomorphism) between any two of the following three structures: \begin{enumerate}[(1)] \item Pairs $(G, B)$, where $G$ is an abelian group with $|G| = n$, and $B$ is a Sidon set of order 2 in $G$ with $|B| = k + 1$.

 \item Linear codes $\mathcal{L}$ with radius 1 in $A_{k}$, with $|A_{k} / \mathcal{L}| = n$.

 \item Colored $(k + 1)$-configurations $\mathcal{C}$ with $n$ points and $n$ lines.

 \end{enumerate} \end{restatable*} The relationship between the first two structures above is known \cite{kovacevic2019sidon}; our contribution is to introduce the third.
-As a result, we obtain new constructions of Sidon sets and linear codes, and we raise the possibility of topological obstructions to the existence of Sidon sets and linear codes, via the simplicial complex~$X(\mathcal{C})$ given by \cref{quotient}.
-See \cref{relationship} for details.
+This raises the possibility of topological obstructions to the existence of Sidon sets and linear codes, via the simplicial complex~$X(\mathcal{C})$ given by \cref{quotient}.

+We also obtain restatements of open problems on planar difference sets.
+For example, the conjecture that all planar difference sets are cyclic becomes:

+\begin{restatable*}{conjecture}{cyclic} Let $\mathcal{C}$ be a colored $k$-configuration which is also a projective plane.
+Then $\mathcal{C}$ admits a free cyclic group action. \end{restatable*}